nicklansley/ollama_two_AI_chatbots_converse/README.md

 The script chat.py start a conversation between the two AI assistants and save the conversation history to a file.

 Expect to witness hilarious, insightful, and sometimes bizarre conversations between the AI assistants!
+At the end, the AI model summarises the conversation and saves it to a file.

 Examples outputs are provided for the following scenarios:
 * Lady and Tramp from 'Lady and the Tramp' - one refined and the other a rough diamond - [Example chat output](lady_and_the_tramp.md)